Horsfield's bronze cuckoo: Breeding

 The Horsfield's bronze cuckoos are known to form monogamous pairs in the breeding season and occupy the same breeding territories as their host species; however, partnerships are short-lived as a female will only occupy the breeding territory for a few weeks, as another female takes her place, she may form a pairing with the same male.
 Females that leave a breeding site after several weeks may move to another site and continue to breed with another male, forming another bond in a new breeding territory.
 Breeding territories of the Horsfield's bronze cuckoo generally do not overlap giving rise to the possibility that a pair will defend an area through the season.

+Range

+The species is native to Australia and South East Asia, found in Indonesia, Papua New Guinea, Malaysia, and southern Thailand.
+In 2024, the first known specimen was recorded in New Zealand.